The Phoenix (formerly Typhoon) oilfield is located in blocks 236 and 237 in the central Green Canyon area of the Gulf of Mexico.

-In 2005, the field’s tension leg platform (TLP) was damaged during a hurricane.
+The field’s tension leg platform (TLP) was damaged during a hurricane in 2005.
 The structure was turned turtle and mooring was lost.

-In 2006, the field was acquired by Energy Resources Technology (ERT) from Chevron, BHP and Noble Energy for redevelopment, and the project was renamed Phoenix.
-With the acquisition, ERT became the operator with a 100% interest.
-In 2007, 30% interest was sold to Sojitz GOM.
+Typhoon was acquired by Energy Resources Technology (ERT) in 2006 from Chevron, BHP and Noble Energy for redevelopment, and the project was renamed Phoenix.

 The operator is redeveloping the field by installing an FPU.
 The field’s production is expected to start in 2010.

 The Phoenix field will be deploying a dynamically positioned (DP), ship-shaped FPU known as Helix Producer I.

 The unit was designed with a nominal capacity of 30,000 barrels per day (bpd) and features a maximum oil production capacity of approximately 45,000bpd.

 Itis expected to be deployed by the second quarter of 2010.

 Helix was contracted to provide the FPU after the hurricane.

 The work started with recovery of the original flowlines, risers and umbilicals that had fallen to the sea floor, as well as the repair of the oil and gas export pipelines.

 Helix has also proceeded with transformation of M / V Karl, an ice-class train ferry, into an FPU.